 Glaucoma can damage the optic nerve, resulting in a loss of vision, starting with peripheral (side) vision.
 Early detection and treatment of glaucoma are important.
 There is little evidence to support using megavitamins, special diets, acupuncture, relaxation techniques, or therapeutic touch for glaucoma.

 - It’s important to follow your eye care professional’s instructions for treating eye conditions.
 Don’t use unproven approaches to replace conventional medical treatments.

 - Supplements containing certain antioxidants and zinc are recommended only for some people with AMD.
 For example, they are not recommended for those with early-stage AMD.
 If you have AMD, ask your eye care professional whether taking supplements is advisable.

 - Beta-carotene (which is in AREDS but not AREDS2 formulations) may increase the risk of lung cancer in current and former smokers and those who have been exposed to asbestos.
-In those who have never smoked, however, large amounts of beta-carotene and other similar compounds were not associated with harmful effects.

 - Keep in mind that dietary supplements can cause health problems if not used correctly or if used in large amounts, and some may interact with medications you take.

-For more information on eye health, visit the National Eye Institute (NEI) Web site.
+For more information on eye health, visit the National Eye Institute (NEI) website.